+The Tribal Supreme Court Project has been in contact and has coordinated strategy with the attorneys for the Narragansett Indian Tribe and the United States throughout the appeals process.
+The Project prepared and filed a supplemental brief in this case on behalf of NCAI and a number of individual Indian tribes.
+Ian Gershengorn, Jenner & Block, provided pro bono counsel on behalf of amici and effectively argued the case before the en banc panel of the First Circuit.
 Highlighting the significance of this case, a group of Attorney Generals representing ten states previously submitted an amicus brief making arguments that could affect many tribes.
 This is clearly part of a coordinated strategy by these States to mount more significant legal challenges to the acquisition of trust land for the benefit of Indians and Indian tribes.
 Significant tribal interests are at stake, yet no Indian tribe is a party to the litigation - it is solely between the State of Rhode Island and the Secretary of the Interior.

-GROS VENTRE TRIBE v.
-UNITED STATES (No. 04-36167) - On November 13, 2006, the Ninth Circuit issued its opinion in a case which involves a breach of trust claim by the Gros Ventre and Assiniboine Tribes of the Fort Belknap Reservation against the United States for permitting the operation of two cyanide heap-leach gold mines located adjacent to the Reservation that have had and continue to have devastating impacts on the Tribes' water and cultural resources.
+GROS VENTRE TRIBE V. UNITED STATES (No. 04-36167) - On November 13, 2006, the U.S. Court of Appeals for the Ninth Circuit issued its opinion in a case which involves a breach of trust claim by the Gros Ventre and Assiniboine Tribes of the Fort Belknap Reservation against the United States for permitting the operation of two cyanide heap-leach gold mines located adjacent to the Reservation that have had and continue to have devastating impacts on the Tribes' water and cultural resources.
 According to the three-judge panel opinion, Tribal claims for breach of trust, which arise from the treaties signed decades ago, must be raised in the context of other federal statutes.
 This is potentially very damaging as precedent.
 Further, the panel held that even if the Tribes do have a common law trust obligation that could be tied to a statutorily mandated duty, there is no affirmative duty here requiring the federal agency to regulate third parties to protect what the Court termed to be "non-Tribal" resources.
-The Tribal Supreme Court Project was contacted by the attorneys for the Tribes and is now coordinating a tribal amicus strategy in support of their petition for rehearing en banc by the Ninth Circuit which is due December 28, 2006.
+The Tribal Supreme Court Project was contacted by the attorneys for the Tribes who assisted in the preparation of the petition for rehearing/rehearing en banc, and is now coordinating a amicus strategy in support of the Tribe's petition.
+On January 8, 2007, the Ninth Circuit directed the United States to file a response to the petition for rehearing by January 29, 2007.